-The right skill set can make a difference for job searches.
+The right skill set can make a difference in job searches.
 Putting a CV can lay claim to knowing how to use MS Word but few actually have the advanced skills.
-Professional secretarial duties require high level administrative support.
+Professional secretarial duties require high-level administrative support.
 All Secretaries and similar roles need candidates with advanced Word qualifications.

 An advanced qualification in MS Word means that a user can: